Questions About CE Credits

 Beginning January 1, 2013, a certificate of attendance is not sufficient to record your CE credit.
 All credits will be filed electronically on your behalf with NABP’s CPE Monitor.

-If you complete the online evaluation for the CE session within the deadline after the conclusion of the webinar, your CPE credits will be uploaded to the CPE Monitor System within 60 days of completion.
-If you do not see CPE activity displayed for a session that you attended and it has been more than 60 days since you submitted the CPE to the provider, please contact your CPE provider.
-If you have any questions regarding IACP continuing education programs, please email Michelle Greene or call the IACP office at (281) 933-8400.
+If you complete the online evaluation for the CE session within the deadline, your CPE credits will be uploaded to the CPE Monitor System within 40 days of completion.
+If you do not see CPE activity displayed for a session that you attended and it has been more than 40 days since you submitted the CPE to the provider, please contact your CPE provider.
+If you have any questions regarding IACP continuing education programs, please email Michelle Greene Atkinson or call the IACP office at (281) 933-8400.